 In addition to keying and divisional registration information, MIDI Volume Messages are sent on the individual MIDI channels for each division of the organ.
 These volume messages are controlled by the division's expression shoe.
-In this manner, the volume of connected MIDI devices may be controlled.

-Please consult the owner's manual of your MIDI device(s) for more information on how MIDI Volume information is handled by that device.
 If any external MIDI device is used to transmit information to the Allen organ, the same assignment of MIDI channels must be used as described elsewhere in this manual.